redux-zero/redux-zero/README.md

 ### Combining actions

-There's an utilitary funtion to combine actions on Redux Zero:
+There's an utilitary function to combine actions on Redux Zero:

 ```js
 import { connect } from "redux-zero/react";